What is emotional eating and how does it differ from binge eating disorder?

-3. Defensive or self-critical reaction when asked in general about their eating : May exhibit heightened anxiety, shame, or other signs of concern.
+3. Defensive or self-critical reaction when asked about their eating : May exhibit heightened anxiety, shame, or other signs of concern.

 What should I recommend to my patient who may be struggling with emotional eating or BED?

-If any of the signs listed above are apparent, explore further to determine the likelihood of a problem with emotional eating:
+If any of the signs listed above apply, explore further!
+Ask more questions to determine the likelihood of a problem with emotional eating.

 Have they been experiencing problems or distress with eating or weight?
 Do they have concerns about their control around food?
-Do they have a tendency to go on and off diets?
-Do these shifts tend to go to extremes?
+Do they tend to go on and off diets?
+Have these shifts gone to the extremes?
 Do they experience more than a few episodes of losing control of their eating?

-The next step would be a referral for a more thorough evaluation by a credentialed mental health professional with proven experience in treating eating disorders.
+The next step would be a referral for a more thorough evaluation.
+This should be through a credentialed mental health professional with proven experience in treating eating disorders.